Amitabh Bhattacharjee

 Amitabh Bhattacharjee (born 15 August 1973) is an Indian actor who works in Bengali and Hindi films.
 He was born and brought up in Delhi.
 His Bengali debut film was Rasta, directed by Bratya Basu, with Mithun Chakraborty.
 He has done many Bengali films & Hindi films as well.
-Apart from this, he was seen in a Bengali show named Checkmate and he portrayed the character of Dr. Subhankar Banerjee, the male protagonist of Bikele Bhorer Phool.
+Apart from this, he was seen in a Bengali show named Checkmate and currently he portrays the character of Dr. Subhankar Banerjee, the male protagonist of Bikele Bhorer Phool.